Skip to Main Content

 The Daily Illini chain of command

 The Daily Illini is made up entirely of students enrolled at the University of Illinois.
 Though they may be peers in the classroom, there is a clear and decided hierarchy that must be respected at all times.
-The Editor in Chief is appointed by the Illini Media Board of Directors and is in charge of all newsroom, employment and budgetary decisions.
-The Editor in Chief delegates power to his or her Managing Editors, who with the Editor in Chief, make up the executive staff.
-Senior editors include all section editors, lead night system editors, the newscast editors and head online editors.
-Assistant editors work directly for the senior editor that oversees that department.
+The Editor-in-Chief is appointed by the Illini Media Board of Directors and is in charge of all newsroom, employment and budgetary decisions.
+The Editor-in-Chief delegates power to their Executive Editors, who, with the Editor-in-Chief, make up the executive staff.
+Desk editors include all section editors across the reporting and visuals sections.
+Assistant editors work directly for the editor that oversees that department.
 All other employees are subject to command of the editors above them.
-No employee, be it the Editor in Chief or a reporter, is above the policy or codes created by The Daily Illini, including this code of ethics.
-Final discretion on all policy matters is deferred to the Editor in Chief, unless the discretion includes that person, in which case the decision is deferred to the Board of Directors if it is a major violation of the policy created.
+Senior positions (senior reporters, senior copy editors, senior photographers, etc.) do not have jurisdiction over any employees.
+No employee, be it the Editor-in-Chief or a reporter, is above the policy or codes created by The Daily Illini, including this code of ethics.
+Final discretion on all policy matters is deferred to the Editor-in-Chief, unless the discretion includes that person, in which case the decision is deferred to the Board of Directors if it is a major violation of the policy created.

 Acceptance of and response to reader feedback

-The Daily Illini accepts, and in fact encourages, reader and listener feedback in all forms.
-The Daily Illini reserves the right to review any feedback before publishing, posting or broadcasting and may also remove comments made to articles on the Web site if they do not meet the standards set by the guidelines on the Web site.
-Under no circumstance is a non-senior editor to respond to any reader feedback, whether the employee was contacted via a work resource (work telephone and e-mail, fax, in person, etc.) or personal resource (personal telephone and e-mail, in person, etc.).
-In most cases, only the editor in chief or an executive editor should respond to feedback.
-Furthermore, employees may not post article comments on the Web site.
+The Daily Illini accepts and encourages reader and listener feedback in all forms.
+The Daily Illini reserves the right to review any feedback before publishing, posting or broadcasting and may also remove comments made to articles on the website if they do not meet the standards set by the guidelines on the website.
+Under no circumstance is a non-executive editor to respond to any reader feedback, whether the employee was contacted via a work resource (work telephone or e-mail, fax, in person, etc.) or personal resource (personal telephone or e-mail, in person, etc.).
+In most cases, only the Editor-in-Chief or executive editors will respond to feedback.
+Only with consent of the Editor-in-Chief or an executive editor should an editor respond to feedback.
+Employees without an editorial position should not respond to feedback.
+Furthermore, employees may not post article comments on the website.
 Columnists may respond to comments made only to their own work and must do so using their name as it appears in print in their byline.

 Corrections

 The Daily Illini prides itself on the accuracy of its reporting.
 Every effort should be made by employees to be accurate and seek out accuracy to best inform readers and listeners.
-When The Daily Illini makes a mistake in its print publication, a correction will run on page A2 as soon as possible.
-When The Daily Illini makes a mistake in the its online publication, the article will remain posted with a disclaimer listing the mistake and the appropriate changes made to the article.
-When The Daily Illini makes a mistake in its on-air newscast, the correction will be made during the next possible newscast and the mistake will be noted in the podcast posted on the Web site.
+When The Daily Illini makes a mistake in its print publication, a correction will be published to the online version of the story so as to ensure timeliness given the monthly print publication schedule.
+When The Daily Illini makes a mistake in its online publication, the article will remain posted with a disclaimer listing the mistake and the appropriate changes made to the article.
+When The Daily Illini makes a mistake in an on-air newscast (via WPGU 107.1 or otherwise), the correction will be made during the next possible newscast and the mistake will be noted in the podcast posted on the website.
 When a person calls in question of a fact published or aired, they should never be guaranteed a correction will run.
-A senior editor must first confirm that the fact in question is an inaccuracy.
-At that point a person can be guaranteed a correction will run, however, a senior editor should only inform them of this.
+An editor must first confirm that the fact in question is an inaccuracy.
+At that point a person can be guaranteed a correction will run, however, an editor should only inform them of this.

 We strive for accuracy, so if you see a mistake, please call the Editor-in-Chief at (217) 337-8365 or email [email protected].